 This article provides suggestions for troubleshooting problems with Code42 User Directory Sync.

-If you use Active Directory as your directory service, we recommend you use the Code42 app in Azure AD to provision users to Code42 instead of Code42 User Directory Sync.
+If you use Active Directory as your directory service, you should use the Code42 app in Azure AD to provision users to Code42 instead of Code42 User Directory Sync.
 For more information, see How to provision users to Code42 from Azure AD.

 - If you need help with Code42 User Directory Sync, contact our Customer Champions for support, or contact your Customer Success Manager (CSM) to engage the Professional Services team.